Governor Cuomo provides Sunday coronavirus update for NYS

 ALBANY, N.Y.
-(NEWS10) — Gov. Cuomo Sunday announced that 100,022 test results were reported to New York State Saturday—a new record high.
-Hospitalizations dropped to 429, a new low since March 16, and intubations dropped to 47, a new low since March 14.
-New York State’s infection rate has been below 1% for 23 straight days.
+(NEWS10) — Gov. Cuomo Sunday announced that New York State’s COVID-19 hospitalizations have dropped to 410—a new low since March 16.
+The state’s COVID-19 infection rate has been less than 1% for 30 straight days.

-“Yesterday’s highest-ever number of tests and infection rate of 0.69 percent are great news, especially when you consider what’s going on around the country and around the world,” Governor Cuomo said.
-“The state is doing extraordinarily well, and again, kudos to all New Yorkers because there’s no mystery as to how this happens.
-It’s a social action and it’s the community of the people of the State of New York acting out of mutuality and concern for one another.
-Everyone should continue to wear masks, socially distance and wash their hands, and local governments should continue to enforce state guidance so we can get through this together.”

-Governor Cuomo also reminded Western New York residents that ongoing rapid testing is being conducted at eight sites in the region.
-Residents can call 833-NYSTRNG to make an appointment.
-On August 27, the governor deployed a testing SWAT team to Western New York to address the recent uptick in COVID-19 cases in the region.
-He also announced the eight sites, which can be found here:
+“We know based on experience that an incremental, data-driven reopening is the best way to protect the health and safety of all New Yorkers.
+As this virus continues to be a national crisis, it’s clear that caution is a virtue, not a vice,” Governor Cuomo said.
+“Our infection rate has been below 1 percent for 30 days, and New Yorkers can help us keep that streak going by wearing masks, socially distancing and washing their hands.
+Our actions today determine the rate of infection tomorrow, so as the Labor Day weekend continues, I urge everyone to be smart so we don’t see a spike in the weeks ahead.”

 Sunday’s data is summarized below:

-Of the 100,022 test results reported to New York State Saturday, 698, or 0.69%, were positive.
+Of the 85,630 test results reported to New York State Saturday, 729, or 0.85 percent, were positive.
 Each region’s percentage of positive test results reported over the last three days is as follows:

 |REGION